capraconsulting/caprakurs-roll-your-own-k8s/README.md

     6. Sjekk at kubectl ble installert `kubectl version --client`.
 Client Version: v1.31.2 Kustomize Version: v5.4.2 er riktig.

-4. Initialize Kubernetes on your host with the following command:
+4. (Jakob jobber med denne)                           Initialize Kubernetes on your host with the following command:
    `kubeadm init --pod-network-cidr=10.244.0.0/16`
    Note: `--pod-network-cidr=10.244.0.0/16` is required to use Flannel as networking
 5. Install Flannel: